gabyfulchic/kvm-infos/README.md

 # KVM

 ### LAUNCH THE PROJECT
-### It will create a Centos7 Vm by default in a Bridged Network
+### It will create 2 Centos7 Vm by default in a Bridged Network

 ```ruby
 git clone https://github.com/gabyfulchic/kvm-infos.git